Zoo Weekly

-Zoo was a British (and formerly an Australian and South African) lad's mag published weekly by Bauer Media Group in the United Kingdom.
+Zoo was a British softcore lad magazine published weekly by Bauer Media Group with periods of an Australian and South African editions.
 It was launched on 29 January 2004, and for a time was the UK's only men's weekly after the similar and rival magazine Nuts closed in April 2014.

 On 17 November 2015, Zoo announced on its website that it would be suspending publication.

 Zoo consisted of a mix of comedy news, sports commentary, photos of glamour models, jokes (of the pub joke style), an entertainments guide (covering TV, cinema, video/computer games and music), fashion/grooming and comical/rude pictures sent in by readers.

 UK edition

 Zoo was a weekly news magazine aimed at the male market.
 It was launched on 29 January 2004, as the second weekly men's magazine in the UK (the first being the similar and rival magazine; Nuts).
 The magazine was published by German company Bauer Media Group.

 The Zoo website was a continuation of the magazine's content that also included original articles, videos and photo galleries.
 Readers were also invited to create a profile and post pictures via the "Zoo Bloggers" section.